art3xias23/TheLittleSchemer/The Little Notes.md

 The FIRST Commandment
-	Always ask null? as the first question in expressing any function
+	Always ask null? as the first question in expressing any function When recurring on a list of atoms, lat, ask two questions about it
+	- (null? lat) and else
+	When recurring on a list of numbers, tup, ask two questions
+	- (zero? n) and else

 The SECOND Commandment
 	Use cons to build lists